Heliwrenaid/android-tool/README.md

 # chmod +x install.sh
 # sh install.sh
 ```
+**Note:** If SAT can't run after installation then close and open terminal again or type "exit" and then "su".\

 **(2) TWRP**\
 Just download the special archive from **[releases]** and flash it in TWRP.